tomgco/bosco/README.md

 }
 ```

-In this mode, instead of directly defining the JS and CSS assets, simply define a abuild configuration that includes the command to run before pulling together the assets, the files created as a result of the build step and optionally a watch command that will allow bosco to understand how to put the project into watch mode when using 'bosco cdn'.
+In this mode, instead of directly defining the JS and CSS assets, simply define a build configuration that includes the command to run before pulling together the assets, along with a watch command (if available).

+The files created as a result of the build step should just be included as normal, but they won't be read until the build command is complete.

 ### CDN